MSRP-OSS/msrp-java/README.txt

 This will generate the library jar.

-See [javax.net.]msrp.examples on how to use in your programs.
+See [javax.net.]msrp.examples on how to use in your software.